-Between April and October 2019, around 1,600 cases of e-cigarette or vaping associated lung injury (EVALI) have been reported to the CDC.
-The specific exposure that causes EVALI is unknown but most EVALI patients report that they have recently used an e-cigarette to consume THC.
-Some state governments have recreational marijuana laws that allow adults to legally purchase THC products.
-In other states, THC is illegal and people who want to use THC products likely purchase them from black market providers.
-If the THC products that are responsible for EVAIL are sold by black market providers but not by legal marijuana dispensaries, then EVALI case rates may be lower in recreational marijuana states.
+In the past six months, approximately 1,600 cases of e-cigarette or vaping associated lung injury (EVALI) have been reported to the CDC.
+The specific exposure that causes EVALI is unknown but most EVALI patients report that they recently used an e-cigarette to consume tetrahydrocannabinol (THC), a psychoactive compound derived from marijuana.
+The CDC has hypothesized that EVALI may be caused by certain black market THC products.

+A number of states have recently legalized marijuana for recreational use, allowing adults to legally purchase products containing THC.
+In addition, many other states allow for THC to be purchased for qualifying medical purposes.
+In states that have not adopted these policies, all forms of THC consumption and distribution are illegal.
+In these prohibition states, those who use THC must obtain it from the black market.
+If black market THC products are responsible for EVALI then case rates may be lower in recreational marijuana states.
 To examine this hypothesis, we compared EVALI case rates across states with different marijuana regulations.

-We obtained EVALI case data by state from the CDC and state population data from the US Census Bureau.
-The CDC state-level case data is reported as a range of values for each state.
-We defined the EVALI case rate in each state as the mid-point of the range divided by the state population in millions.
-Across the country, there are 17 prohibition states that do not allow recreational or medical marijuana.
-There are 26 strictly medical marijuana states where it is legal to buy and sell marijuana for medical use only.
-Finally, we classified states as recreational marijuana states if marijuana possession was legal and at least one marijuana dispensary was open in the state as of January 1, 2019.
+We obtained EVALI case data from the CDC and population data from SEER.
+We classified states as medical marijuana states if they had a medical marijuana law in place in January 2019, but did not have a recreational marijuana dispensary.
+We classify states as recreational marijuana states if at least one recreational marijuana dispensary was open in the state as of January 1, 2019.
 The seven recreational marijuana states in our analysis are: Alaska, Washington, Colorado, Oregon, Nevada, California, and Maine.

 Figure 1 shows the number of reported EVALI cases per 1 million population in each state.
-The states are sorted by the EVALI case rate and indicate that the seven recreational marijuana states tend to have fewer EVALI cases per 1 million than states that do not allow recreational marijuana.
-The average EVALI case rate is 8.1 per 1 million in prohibition states and 8.8 per 1 million in medical marijuana states.
-The difference in average case rates between medical and prohibition states is only 0.7 cases per 1 million (p.784), which is clinically small and statistically insignificant.
-In contrast, the average recreational marijuana state has only 1.7 EVALI cases per 1 million population.
-The average recreational state has 6.4 (p=.002) fewer cases per 1 million fewer cases than the average recreational state (p=.002), which is a clinically large and statistically significant difference.
+The states are sorted by the EVALI case rate and indicate that recreational marijuana states have a significantly fewer EVALI cases per 1 million than states that do not allow recreational marijuana.
+The average recreational marijuana state has only 1.7 EVALI cases per 1 million population.
+This is 7.1 (p < .001 ) lower that the average medical marijuana state, and 6.4 (p -.002) lower than the average prohibition state.
+The difference in the EVALI case rate between the mean medical and prohibition state is only 0.7 cases per 1 million which is clinically small and statistically insignificant

 The distribution of EVALI cases across the states suggests that EVALI cases are concentrated in states where consumers do not have access to a legal recreational marijuana dispensaries.
 One possible inference is that THC products obtained through the black market may be responsible for EVALI.
-The results presented here are simple cross-sectional comparisons of case rates and do not attempt to adjust for the possibility that state marijuana regulations are confounded by other factors that might explain differences in the prevalence of EVALI.
+The results presented here are limited in that they are simple cross-sectional comparisons of case rates.
+The analysis does not attempt to adjust for the possibility that state marijuana regulations may be confounded by other factors that might explain differences in the prevalence of EVALI.